manasvigupta/manasvigupta.github.io/_posts/2015-06-27-color-your-logs-and-stack-traces.md

 \033[31m
 {% endhighlight %}

-### My solution to color logs
+### My solution to coloring logs in Unix terminal

-By using this information, I created following AWK script to highlight logs in console while we "tail" our logs.
+By using this information, I created following AWK script to highlight logs in console when we "tail" application logs.

 {% highlight css %}
-tail -f async.log | awk '
+tail -f application.log | awk '

 # initialize variables with color to be used in terminal
   BEGIN { RED="\033[0;31m";